From the Namib Sand Sea World Heritage inscription:

 The Namib Sand Sea is a unique coastal fog desert encompassing a diverse array of large, shifting dunes.
 It is an outstanding example of the scenic, geomorphological, ecological and evolutionary consequences of wind-driven processes interacting with geology and biology.
 The sand sea includes most known types of dunes together with associated landforms such as inselbergs, pediplains, and playas, formed through aeolian depositional processes.
 It is a place of outstanding natural beauty where atmospheric conditions provide exceptional visibility of landscape features by day and the dazzling southern hemisphere sky at night.

 Life in the fog-bathed coastal dunes of the Namib Sand Sea is characterized by very rare behavioral, morphological and physiological adaptations that have evolved throughout its specialist communities.
 A large number of endemic plants and animals are globally-important examples of evolution and the resilience of life in extreme environments.

 There are some world heritage sites that you can visit in under an hour and see everything there is to see.
-There are others which take days to explore properly.
+There are others who take days to explore properly.
 The Namib Desert is one of the later.

 I’ve been to many deserts around the world, but nothing quite compares with the size and scale of the dunes in Namibia.
 If and when I get around to creating my own personal list of the wonders of the world, I think the dunes of the Namib desert will be on it.